AmericaCanadaTravel

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-Day 1: Explore The Old Montreal & Saint Henri
+Day 1: Explore The Old Montreal and Saint Henri

 Notre-Dame Basilica